Memoir '44: Campaign Bag

 An olive drab game bag with several pockets.
 On the outside are Memoir 44 logos and other artwork.
 It is large enough to store two copies of the original game and all the current expansions.
 Comes with an additional two-sided paper breakthrough map.
 On one side of the new breakthrough map is regular terrain.
-On the other side is a brand new breakthrough scenario called breakthrough to gembloux.
+On the other side is a brand new breakthrough scenario titled Breakthrough to Gembloux.